Home Prices Are Booming — Should You Rent vs. Buy?

 People often associate buying and owning their own home as part of living the American dream.
 Homeownership can be very rewarding, but it does come with its own share of obstacles.
 Before rushing into a new purchase, carefully consider the advantages and disadvantages of owning your own home.

 - Enjoyment and Opportunity: You can take pride in the fact that your home is uniquely your own.
-When you own your own home, you can mold and shape the space to fit your personal tastes and interest.
+When you own your own home, you can mold and shape the space to fit your personal tastes and interests.
 If you want to redesign the kitchen or replace the fixtures in the bathroom, that is your right.

 - Tax Benefits: Lastly, homeownership can offer some lucrative incentives come tax time.
 You might be able to deduct the interest you pay on your mortgage or even your annual real estate taxes.
 Speak with a tax advisor to confirm what sorts of savings you can expect based on your situation.